-One level after the other on its tight winding switchbacks, I eventually made it to the end of the road where I found a local picking olives by hand atop his ladder.
-If I remember right, he was literally the first local I saw since starting the climb.
+One level after the other on its tight winding switchbacks, I eventually made it to the end of the road, where I found a local picking olive by hand atop his ladder.
+If I remember right, he was the first local I saw since starting the climb.
 After I offered help, which he politely turned down, I found a recently remodeled property with its windows and doors missing.
 Later I’d learn that it was for sale for 80,000 euro.
-The question I had in my mind was, who had a 4X4 powerful and small enough to make it to the top of the hill on those tight streets?
+The question I had in mind was, who had a 4X4 powerful and small enough to make it to the top of the hill on those tight streets?

 After enjoying the sunlight as I peered down on the value overtop the adjacent olive grove, I spotted a cow trail that continued up the hill past the garage of the half finished stone villa.
 I figured I’ve got time and started to ascend.